krotesq/canem.css/README.md

-# canem.css - A simple classless CSS framework
+# canem.css - a simple classless css framework

-You write HTML, canem.css does the rest!
+- can be used to create simple, clean & small websites
+- supports light & dark color schemes, selected by system preference
+- custom styles for the nav tag to create simple navigations

-## Usage
+## usage

-Add this line in your head tag and you're good to go!
+add this line in your head tag and you're good to go!

 ```html
 <link rel="stylesheet" href="https://krotesq.github.io/canem.css/canem.css">